 FLASH Write Fault: This bit indicates that the microprocessor was unable to verify a write to the FLASH non-volatile parameter storage area.
 This should not ever occur under normal operation.
+This fault would cause erratic operation at the next power cycling since important parameters could be corrupt.
 The unit should be returned to the factory for repair.